-In past seasons, Allison created the role of Marquise de Merteuil, to great critical acclaim in the world premier of Luca Francesconi's Quartett at Teatro alla Scala conducted by Susanna Malkki and directed by Alex Ollé / Valentina Carrasco and La Fura dels Baus.
+In past seasons, Allison created the role of Marquise de Merteuil, to great critical acclaim in the world premier of Luca Francesconi's Quartett at Teatro alla Scala conducted by Susanna Malkki and directed by Àlex Ollé / Valentina Carrasco and La Fura dels Baus.
 This highly successful collaboration has since travelled to Barcelona, Vienna, Amsterdam, Lisbon, Buenos Aires and in concert in Paris with L'Ensemble Intercontemporain.
-Allison also recently sang two new productions of Thomas Adès's Powder Her Face in New York, Warsaw and La Monnaie, working with directors Jay Scheib and Mariusz Trelinski to portray the role of the Duchess of Argyll.
-Her collaboration with Trelinski continued last season with another role debut, this time as Judith in his highly celebrated Bluebeard's Castle.
-Allison also continued her collaboration with both Thomas Adès and The Britten Sinfonia last season in the world premier of Gerald Barry's Alice's Adventures Underground at the Walt Disney Hall in LA and the Barbican, London.
+Allison has also recently sang two new productions of Thomas Adès's Powder Her Face in New York, Warsaw and La Monnaie, working with directors Jay Scheib and Mariusz Trelinski to portray the role of the Duchess of Argyll.
+Her collaboration with Trelinski continued with his much celebrated production of Bluebeard's castle, in the role of Judith.
+She also continued her collaboration with both Thomas Adès and The Britten Sinfonia in the world premier of Gerald Barry's Alice's Adventures Underground at the Walt Disney Hall in LA and the Barbican, London.

-Allison also made her role debut in Netia Jone's sensational production of Schoenberg's Erwartung at the Bergen International Festival and was praised as "downright phenomenal" in Kaija Saariaho's Emily in Salzburg.
+Allison's role debut as Frau in Schoenberg's Erwartung was in Netia Jones's sensational production at the Bergen International Festival and received praise of being "downright phenomenal" in Kaija Saariaho's Emily in Salzburg.

-A former member of Les Jeunes Voix du Rhin at the Opéra National du Rhin in Strasbourg and the Centre Formation Lyrique at Opéra National du Paris , Allison's European profile has been build on performances including Der Komponist (Ariadne auf Naxos) in Strasbourg, world premier of Peter Eotvos's Le Balcon in Aix en Provence, Amsterdam and Toulouse, roles of Kate Julian (Owen Wingrave) Blossom (Turnage's Anna Nicole) at the Royal Opera House, Covent Garden, Der Trommler (Der Kaiser Von Atlantis) with Opéra National de Lorraine and at Le Cité de la Musique in Paris and both Carmen and Orlosky for GTO Glyndebourne.
+A former member of Les Jeunes Voix du Rhin at the Opéra National du Rhin in Strasbourg and the Centre Formation Lyrique at Opéra National du Paris , Allison's European profile has been build on performances including Der Komponist (Ariadne auf Naxos) in Strasbourg, the world premiere of Peter Eotvos's Le Balcon in Aix en Provence, Amsterdam and Toulouse, the roles of Kate Julian (Owen Wingrave), Blossom (Turnage's Anna Nicole) at the Royal Opera House, Covent Garden, Der Trommler (Der Kaiser Von Atlantis) with Opéra National de Lorraine and at Le Cité de la Musique in Paris and both Carmen and Orlofsky for Glyndebourne Touring Opera.